 Notes: Tapered slab broken off at the foot and very weathered.
 It measures 1.5m long by 0.43 m wide at the head.
 Within a double roll moulding there is an oblong at the top for an inscription, now no longer visible, under which is a square of irregular and tightly drawn interlace then a galley with a furled sail and below that two pairs of opposed beasts and an overall pattern of plant scroll ornament.
-Iona School 14th -16th century
+Iona School 14

 IN LOVING REMEMBERANCE OF